tsilva/curriculum-vitae/README.md

 - **Platform**: iPhone (iOS)
 - **Technologies:** iOS, Objective-C, Parse, JavaScript, Stripe, Apple Pay

-TopShelf is an app that lets you order alcoholic beverages right from your phone and have them delivered quickly at your doorstep.
+TopShelf is an app that allows users to order alcoholic beverages directly from their phone and have them delivered to their doorstep.

-Developed iOS application and backend logic from top to bottom, also integrating with third-party fleet management service for delivery coordination.
+I developed the iOS application and backend logic from the ground up, including integration with a third-party fleet management service to coordinate deliveries efficiently.

 <!--
 - [App Store](https://itunes.apple.com/us/app/topshelf-alcohol-delivery/id974722644)